by Jonas E. Alexis & Gwenyth Todd

 Let me see if I can play the devil’s advocate here.
 What kind of constructive discourse would the Arabs be involved in when “the state of Israel was declared and recognized by the US”?

 For example, suppose you are at home and a terrorist comes along and rapes your little child right in front of you.
-To make matters worse, the police comes along and tells you that you ought to negotiate with the terrorist and share your own precious home with him.
+To make matters worse, the police come along and tell you that you ought to negotiate with the terrorist and share your own precious home with him.

 Would that be right?
 Wouldn’t you tell those bastards to go eat some sausage and choke on it?
 Furthermore, isn’t that saying to the terrorist that it is morally and politically permissible to rape and murder?
 Wouldn’t you reasonably say that the police and the terrorist are in cahoots?